kreatio-sw/webdack-uuid_migration/README.md

 ## Compatibility

 Works only with Rails 4.
 It uses Rails4's out-of-the-box UUID support for PostgreSQL.
-Works with Ruby 1.9.3 an 2.0.0.
+Works with Ruby 1.9.3 and 2.0.0.

 To run the test suite: